Islanders' Tavares underwent hand surgery

-New York Islanders captain John Tavares had surgery on his right hand in April but should be recovered before the 2017-18 season, the team told Newsday.
+New York Islanders captain John Tavares had surgery on his right hand in April but should recover in time for the 2017-18 season, the team told Newsday.

 The center had been dealing with the hand injury throughout 2016-17.
-The Islanders told Newsday that the recovery is on schedule.
+The Islanders told Newsday that his recovery is on schedule.

 Tavares, the No. 1 overall pick in the 2009 draft, is set to play next season on the final year of his contract.
 Newsday reports that the Islanders are likely to offer him an eight-year contract that could be worth up to $80 million.